crispinprojects/talkcalendar/README.md

 # Talking Calendar

 Talking Calendar is a desktop calendar for Linux which has some speech capability.
-It has been developed using C and [GTK4](https://docs.gtk.org/gtk4/) for Linux.
+It has been developed using C and [GTK4](https://docs.gtk.org/gtk4/).
 It uses a built-in diphone speech synthesizer.

 ![](talkingcalendar.png)